lcaohoanq/linux/01-Command/README.md

     - `mv file.txt /usr/share/.fonts`
     - `mv file.txt file2.txt`
     - `mv * /usr/share/.fonts`
+    - we can perform the rename file or directory by mv command: if i want to rename the file demo.txt to test.txt
+    ```bash
+    mv demo.txt test.txt
+    # same as directory
+    ```

   - **rm** : Remove files and directories
     - `rm file.txt`